- About Us

 EMPOWERING CHILDREN AND FAMILIES TO ACHIEVE SUCCESS

-The FIU Center for Children and Families (CCF) is a nationally recognized interdisciplinary clinical center committed to improving the lives of children and families struggling with mental health concerns.
+The Center for Children and Families (CCF) is an FIU Preeminent Program and a world-class clinical research center dedicated to improving the lives of children and families struggling with mental health problems.

 Founded and led by Dr. William E. Pelham, Jr., a pioneer in child mental health research and treatment—the CCF is a one-stop care facility that helps more than 3,500 families each year to reach their full potential by teaching children and their families the skills they need to cope and succeed.

 The CCF is devoted to providing effective, low-cost clinical services for the following concerns:

 - ADHD and disruptive behavioral problems

 - Social & developmental concerns

 The Center for Children and Families provides year-round therapeutic services and programs including:

 - Family and couples counseling